typofactur/epundaslab/README.md

 ----

-## Setting up your font

-### New repositories

-1. Hit the green button above ("Use this template") to create your own repository.

-2. Clone the repository, and replace the font sources in the `sources` directory with your own font sources.
-These sources may be either in Glyphs format or UFO/Designspace formats.\
-\
-Unlike many open source distributors, Google Fonts is **curated**.
-Fonts shipped to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
-Please read them carefully.\
-\
-*(The sample font provided in this template is [Radio Canada](https://github.com/googlefonts/radiocanadadisplay/) by Charles Daoud, Etienne Aubert Bonn, Alexandre Saumier Demers and contributors.)*

-3. Then reference the sources in the file `sources/config.yaml`, as well as making any other changes you would like to make based on the instructions in the [Google Fonts Builder documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/__init__.py).

-4. Add yourself to the `AUTHORS.txt` and `CONTRIBUTORS.txt` files.

-5. Fill out `documentation/DESCRIPTION.en_us.html` with a description about your font.

-6. Rewrite this Readme file according to the recommendations in the [Google Fonts Guide](https://googlefonts.github.io/gf-guide/readmefile.html).

-7. Add and commit these files to git.

 8. **At the command line, run `make customize` to ensure that all the paths and URLs in your project are correct**.
 This will also push your changes to GitHub.